 We know that we told you earlier that unclogging your drains and gutters is perfectly safe to do by yourself (as long as you have a buddy with you), but bigger issues with your roof are another matter.

 You only need to look at the statistics for people injuring themselves while working on roofs to see that this is a risky business.
-You could replace a tile by yourself but if there is a more serious leak issue, then you should call in a professional.
+You could replace a tile by yourself but if there is a more serious leak issue, then you should call in a professional like Storm Code Roofing to handle the problem.
 There could be larger structural issues and more damage than is immediately obvious, and you may end up creating more with a bad patch job.
 This is especially true if there is wiring or piping involved.
 So, think about your safety, think about doing more harm than good, and look for a roofing expert to give you a helping hand.